 As we crossed northern China, beautiful mountains began to appear.

-Mountains in Northern China View from the Trans-Siberian, rolling through northern China.
+View from the Trans-Siberian, rolling through northern China.

 After brief stops in Zhangjiakou and other places we arrived at Beijing central station in the afternoon.
 It felt rather good to finally get off the Trans-Siberian, despite the heat and heavy backpacks.
-This far we had covered 10 000 kilometers of railroad from Helsinki to Beijing, not including the initial train ride across Sweden.

-Chairman Mao portrait at Tiananmen gate, Beijing Would you buy a used car from this man?
+Would you buy a used car from this man?

-Hutong in Beijing A hutong in Beijing.
+A hutong in Beijing.

-The Great Wall Another brick in the wall.
+Another brick in the wall.

 Going to Qingdao

-Got up at 4 AM and went off to the western train station of Beijing, which turned out to be ridiculously big.
+Got up at 4 AM and went off to the western train station of Beijing, which turned out to be ridiculously large.
 We boarded a speed-train which took off in 242 km/h according to the display, a number that instantly inspired me to listen to Front 242 on my iPod.

 It was a rather uneventful trip and we arrived at the train station of Qingdao in the afternoon.
 After leaving the backpacks at a hotel we went on a holy quest for food and coffee.
-Qingdao has 8 million citizens but felt like a relaxed small town after the chaotic streets of Beijing.
+Qingdao has 8 million citizens but felt like a relaxed small town after the chaotic streets in Beijing.

-Waterfront of Qingdao The waterfront of Qingdao.
+The waterfront of Qingdao.

-Street food vendors in Qingdao Merry street food vendors.
+Merry street food vendors.

 Crossing the Yellow Sea into South Korea

-Crossing the Yellow Sea Crossing the Yellow Sea.
+Crossing the Yellow Sea.

 Next morning the ferry entered the harbor of Incheon through the largest sluice gate I’ve ever seen.
-Immigration went pretty fast for a change and we took a cab to central Seoul where we stayed at some kind of family hostel.
+Immigration went pretty fast for a change and we took a taxi to central Seoul where we stayed at some kind of family hostel.

-Having food in Seoul I think I remember this scene from “Alien”.
+I think I remember this scene from “Alien”.

 We later caught a tram to Dongguk and went for a long walk uphill to Seoul Tower, where a large crowd had gathered.
 It was the 50 year anniversary of the cease fire with North Korea, so fireworks began to appear over the skyscrapers downtown.